 The Siege of Gondor (I, II, III, IV, V, VI): a sustained study of a single campaign from the angle of all of the participants, these posts discuss campaign logistics, siege techniques, battlefield physics and cavalry dynamics.

-The Battle of Helm’s Deep (I, II, III, ONGOING): another sustained study of a single campaigns from the angle of all the participants.
+The Battle of Helm’s Deep (I, II, III, IV, V, VI, VII, VIII): another sustained study of a single campaigns from the angle of all the participants.
 These posts discuss operations, the strategic function of castles, cavalry-on-cavalry battles, army organization, more siege techniques, cohesion, leadership and morale.

 The Battlefield After a Battle: Exactly what it says on the tin, this post discusses both where our tropes of post-battle scenes come from, but also (more relevantly for this list), what it ought to look like.